Monsoon Scenes from a Year Ago On Har Ki Dun

 A Trail Draped in Rainy Mists

-Treading into the thick of the jungles from Day 3 on, the enveloping of rain carrying mists becomes an inseparable part of our lives even more than the days before.
-Discounting the fact of rising dampness in clothes and the spray of water droplets accumulating on camera lenses, the trek gets dreamier by the minutes.
+Treading into the thick of the jungles from Day 3 on, the enveloping of rain-carrying mists becomes an inseparable part of our lives even more than the days before.
+Discounting the fact of rising dampness in clothes and the spray of water droplets accumulating on camera lenses, the trek gets dreamier by the minute.

 When the Cloud Curtain Lifts

-Our camp at Har Ki Dun nestles in the valley at the feet of Swargarohini- the mythical stairway to heaven which the Pandavas are known to have taken.
-The sense of mystic grows even stronger when the characteristic monsoon cloud cover slides at some point, revealing the mountains that legends are made up of.
+Our camp at Har Ki Dun nestles in the valley at the feet of Swargarohini- the mythical stairway to heaven that the Pandavas are known to have taken.
+The sense of mysticism grows even stronger when the characteristic monsoon cloud cover slides at some point, revealing the mountains that legends are made up of.

 To the far back of our camp, a miasma of black clouds was passing over the Har Ki Dun peak and slowly gliding towards the valley!